Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Results

-The first interpreted profile type ($N_\text{student} = 20$) contains students who primarily sought understanding and adapted their study strategies as needed.
-Generally these students have stuck to the understanding-seeking strategy throughout the course.
-However, some students do appear to have varied their strategies during the course to adjust to new topics or find other ways of learning, as exemplified in the quotes below: \begin{quote} [Student 10]: \emph{[My] routines for setting the week's rhythm improved during the first course week.
-Initially, I did double the work a bit too much, e.g., re-watching lecture recordings multiple times because I did not read the course materials first.} \end{quote} \begin{quote} [Student 33]: \emph{As the course progressed, I read the materials less and less.
-I started reading theory texts only when completing the weekly tasks.
-I felt I learned the best by applying the written information right away.} \end{quote} Some students occasionally slipped into high dropout risk strategies, but eventually managed to recover.
-Based on the self-reports, many students in this profile type used various resources, including external sources from the internet while remaining critical.
-An example is provided via a quote below: \begin{quote} [Student 3]: \emph{I survived [the course] by mainly using the course materials and attending weekly group sessions.
+All of the students with self-reports in this cluster reported using multiple learning resources, with the course book (12 reported), lectures (10 reported) and weekly group learning sessions (9 reported) being the most commonly used.
+Some students also used materials external to the course, as illustrated in the quote below: \begin{quote} [Student 3]: \emph{I survived [the course] by mainly using the course materials and attending weekly group sessions.
 Also, the peer support group motivated and ``tied'' me to completing the weekly tasks.
-I peeked at some info via a search engine; I hope was able to differentiate between valid and invalid guides.} \end{quote} As such, the profile represents students who really wanted to ensure understanding of the topic while progressing through the course.
-It must be noted that not all understanding seekers succeeded with high grades; those who self-reported bad experiences with the course attributed it to external factors such as course workload and personal life: \begin{quote} [Student 19]: \emph{The course has a high workload and for me required much more effort than 10--12 hours weekly.} \end{quote} \begin{quote} [Student 12]: \emph{When doing the course while employed, you can't use all your time for the course.
+I peeked at some info via a search engine; I hope was able to differentiate between valid and invalid guides.} \end{quote} As such, this cluster represents students who really wanted to ensure understanding of the topic while progressing through the course.
+It must be noted that not all students in this cluster succeeded with high grades; those who self-reported bad experiences with the course attributed it to external factors such as course workload and personal life: \begin{quote} [Student 19]: \emph{The course has a high workload and for me required much more effort than 10--12 hours weekly.
+I enrolled in the course out of interest, which is why other studies took priority.} \end{quote} \begin{quote} [Student 12]: \emph{When doing the course while employed, you can't use all your time for the course.
 On the other hand, studying is a good counterbalance to work.} \end{quote} In addition, two students (Student 8 and Student 28) did not complete all course requirements in time, which prevented them from getting the final grade despite being otherwise active during the course.
 Student 28 filled a self-report, where they explicated the struggles as follows: \begin{quote} [Student 28]: \emph{This fall was very busy, and during some weeks I did not make as much effort as needed to deeply learn the topic.} \end{quote}